-The area is right between the more fashionable areas of the City Centre and the east side of Cardiff Bay.
+The area is right between the more fashionable areas of the Cardiff City Centre and the east side of Cardiff Bay.
 This a perfect area to stay in if you want to enjoy the luxuries of the surrounding areas without the higher rates for accommodation.

 4. Atlantic Wharf and East Moors

 To the east of Butetown, around the East Bute Docks, is the Atlantic Wharf area.
 This area is home to the Cardiff City Council buildings, overlooking the water.
 Around these buildings are a number of parks and local hospitality, catering to the officials who work here.

-To the north the district borders the trendy neighbourhood of Newtown, whilst to the south is the affluent east side of Cardiff bay.
+To the north, the district borders the trendy neighborhood of Newtown, whilst to the south is the affluent east side of Cardiff bay.
 This is a great place to stay if you want easy access to these areas with a lower cost for accommodation.

 Newtown was once a purely residential area of inner-city Cardiff, that housed a predominantly Irish population.
 The area has been repeatedly renovated and is now largely comprised of offices and student accommodation.

-At the southeast corner of Newtown you can find the Magic Roundabout.
+At the southeast corner of Newtown, you can find the Magic Roundabout.
 This art installation by Pierre Vivant is one of the most iconic attractions in Cardiff and consists of a number of geometric sculptures, formed from old road signs, set on an otherwise nondescript roundabout.

 Accommodation in the area is mostly situated along the main roads of Adam Street and Tyndall Street.
 Options range from budget to more luxury hotels.

 The west side of Cardiff Bay was once an industrialized area of warehouses and dockyards.
-In recent years it has been heavily renovated into a centre for sports and adventurous activities, including facilities built for the 2012 Olympic Games.
+In recent years it has been heavily renovated into a center for sports and adventurous activities, including facilities built for the 2012 Olympic Games.

-This side of the bay is less tourist centric than the east, so the dining and hospitality on offer is more geared towards the local residents.
+This side of the bay is less tourist-centric than the east, so the dining and hospitality on offer is more geared towards the local residents.
 The perk of this is that rates for both food and accommodation are typically lower.